fastn-stack/observer/README.md

 # Today

-- [ ] verify it checks/runs
+- [x] verify it checks/runs
-- [ ] document the output somewhere
+- [x] document the output somewhere
-- [ ] see how output looks when observed functions are nested
+- [x] see how output looks when observed functions are nested
-- [ ] cleanup repo, delete everything that was experiment

 - [ ] `observed` should use function name by default
+- [ ] result handling: if result of an observed function implements Resulty, then call resulty.to_string(), else call Display, if none, code cant compile

 # Later

 - [ ] how to make function names unique?
 - [ ] integrate with newrelic stuff
-- [ ] Queue trait to be stored on context object3
+- [ ] Queue trait to be stored on context object